 There are currently no topics for this game.

-Carrier task groupsThere are carrier task groups and other task groups in each of the campaign maps.
+Carrier and battleship task groupsThere are carrier and battleship task groups in each of the campaign maps.
 The Iowa battle group is near Kuwait on the Desert Storm map, as are two other carrier groups.
 Without the version 4108.03 patch, flying near a task group will cause the game to hang.

 CD versionBecause of the additional intro, the CD version was arguably worse than the floppy release: when you started the game, then a) the CD had to be in the drive and b) the intro would be played.
 The intro was split into several files.
 And why?
 Well, they copied the first intro file to your hard drive, played it back, deleted it, copied the next file, played it back...
 Not only this behaviour was totally stupid, the intro looked like crap because of the pause (yes, 1x-2x CD-ROM ruled back then) between the animation snippets.

-Iraq campaignA later "patch" added the Iraq '92 campaign, postulating that the Coalition forces, fed up with Iraqi intransigence regarding the UN arms inspections and repeated violations of the no-fly zones, chose to resume limited bombing of specific targets, and the Strike Eagles are called back to duty...
+Iraq campaignThe version 4108.03 patch added the Iraq '93 campaign, postulating that the Coalition forces, fed up with Iraqi intransigence regarding the UN arms inspections and repeated violations of the no-fly zones, chose to resume limited bombing of specific targets, and the Strike Eagles are called back to duty...

 ReferencesIf you "slew" over to Tokyo, you'll see Godzilla.